sanyaade-teachings/pippi/README.md

 ## Thanks

 [Project Nayuki](https://www.nayuki.io/page/free-small-fft-in-multiple-languages) for a compact FFT!
+(Used in `SoundBuffer.convolve()`)

 [Paul Batchelor](https://github.com/PaulBatchelor/Soundpipe) for all the goodness in Soundpipe that has made its way into Pippi.
+(See the `fx` and `bar` modules.)

+[Bernhard Schelling](https://zillalib.github.io/) for his TinySoundFont library used in the `soundfont` module.

+[Nando Florestan](https://web.archive.org/web/20160707135905/http://nando.oui.com.br/pages/about.html) for his small public domain GM soundfont used in the test suite.

 ## Release Notes